Malcolm

 With my unbounded harm.

 This elaborate deception proves that Malcolm possesses the political cunning required for true kingship.
 Only when Macduff breaks down in despair for his country does Malcolm reveal his true, virtuous nature.
 He shows that a good king must not only be holy and just, but also shrewd enough to survive in a corrupt world.
-The 1972 Susan Snyder Folger reading, quoted on this page, complicates the moral picture by noting that the fluency with which Malcolm describes monarchical depravity is itself unnerving – the words, once spoken, cannot be entirely unsaid – but the test itself demonstrates the political prudence the post-Duncan world requires.
+There is something unnerving, too, in the fluency with which Malcolm describes monarchical depravity – the words, once spoken, cannot be entirely unsaid – but the test itself demonstrates the political prudence the post-Duncan world requires.

 The Strategic Commander